-If your child is unwell we request that they stay home as their learning is compromised as is the health of other children and staff.
+If your child is unwell we request that they stay home as this can comprise their learning as well as the health of other children and staff.

-If you need to take your child during the school day, please visit the front office to sign a ‘Leave Pass’.
+If your child needs to leave during the school day, please visit the front office in order to sign them out.

-Parents are asked to keep children home from school if they are ill.
-If they have prescribed medication requiring administration during the school day then the medication can only be provided under the following conditions:
+If your child has been prescribed medication that requires administration during the school day, it can only be provided under the following conditions:

 - Your child is well enough to attend school